 Workers’ compensation benefits are paid by your employer’s insurance company, which might try to dispute or deny your claim if your accident or injury appears to be a high-value claim.
 Some examples of injuries that could be costly for the insurance company are:

-- Injuries requiring referrals to specialists
+- Injuries requiring referrals

 - Broken or crushed bones